Spamfilter Module Overview

 The BullGuard Spamfilter is a collaborative filter which uses the collective input of BullGuard users worldwide to build a database of spam footprints.
 As this footprint database grows, Bullguard Spamfilter becomes increasingly sophisticated and accurate when blocking unsolicited mail.
 Your input is therefore key in ensuring that you and other BullGuard users receive a minimum of unsolicited e-mails in the future.
 Please note that no personal / identifiable information is included in the footprint.

-The Spamfilter supports Microsoft Outlook, Outlook Express, Windows Mail, Windows Live Mail, Mozilla Thunderbird and IncrediMail e-mail clients.
+The Spamfilter supports Microsoft Outlook, Windows Mail, Windows Live Mail, Mozilla Thunderbird and IncrediMail e-mail clients.
 For each e-mail client you will have a specific toolbar added allowing you to mark/unmark e-mails as spam.

 Why do e-mail addresses get swamped by spam e-mails?